 About 7,200 soldiers are based at Fort Wainwright, which is near Fairbanks and the northernmost active-duty military installation in the United States.

 It is often the site for cold weather training and weapons testing in harsh conditions.
-The base is home to the 1st Brigade Combat Team of the 11th Airborne Division, nicknamed “Arctic Angels.
+The base is home to the 1st Brigade Combat Team of the 11th Airborne Division, nicknamed “Arctic Angels.”
+The base is also home to the Arctic Aviation Command.

 The article is not finished.
 Click on the next page to continue.